-- The sleep function is available in cooling, heating, or auto mode. - The operational process for sleep mode is as follows: - When cooling, the temperature rises 1°C (to not higher than 30°C) every hour.
-After 2 hours, the temperature stops rising and the indoor fan is fixed at low speed. - When heating, the temperature decreases 1°C(to not lower than 17°C) every hour.
-After 2 hours, the temperature stops decreasing and the indoor fan is fixed at low speed.
-Anti-cold wind function takes priority. - The operating time for sleep mode is 7 hours, after which, the unit exits this mode and switches off. - The timer setting is available in this mode.
+- The sleep function is available in cooling, heating or auto mode. - Operation process in sleep mode is as follow: - When cooling, the setting temperature rises 1°C (be lower than 30°C) every one hour, 2 hours later the setting temperature stops rising and the indoor fan is fixed at low speed. - When heating, the setting temperature decreases 1°C (be higher than 17°C) every one hour, 2 hours later the setting temperature stops rising and indoor fan is fixed at low speed.
+(Anti-cold wind function has the priority). - Operation time in sleep mode is 7 hours.
+After 7 hours the AC quits this mode and turns off. - Timer setting is available.